 The anthropology major thus prepares students for successful entry into any number of professional and graduate programs, as well as careers that require a multicultural approach and perspective.
 Our mission is to represent anthropology appropriately at Lawrence and in the wider communities within which we live and work, and to educate others wherever and whenever possible with the insights that anthropology has to offer.

 The anthropology department at Lawrence includes a range of courses and opportunities for guided independent study from the complementary perspectives of archaeology, biological anthropology, and ethnology.
 Faculty members provide expertise in a number of ethnographic areas, including Africa, Asia, the Middle East, and North America.
-Topical interests include cultural evolution, refugee communities, medical anthropology, and biological anthropology.
+Topical interests include archaeology, refugee communities, medical anthropology, linguistic anthropology, biological anthropology and museum studies.
 The department maintains a well-equipped laboratory, as well as collections of archaeological and ethnographic materials from many culture areas.